The Sean Dorney Grant for Pacific Journalism

 - Submit up to three examples of their work to support their application

 - Focus on an under-reported issue or development that relates to one or more Pacific island countries.
 (For the purposes of this grant, the Pacific islands region comprises all states and territories that would ordinarily be considered to be in Melanesia, Micronesia or Polynesia.
 A project which focuses solely on New Zealand will not qualify; however a project which focuses on New Zealand in addition to somewhere else in the region will be considered)

 - Originality and timeliness

-- proof that the applicant is able to produce high quality journalism (including research, investigation, accuracy, ethics and delivery by deadline)
+- Proof that the applicant is able to produce high-quality journalism (including research, investigation, accuracy, ethics and delivery by the deadline)

-- Innovation and creativity in storytelling including through best use of formats for the project including multimedia
+- Innovation and creativity in storytelling including through the best use of formats for the project, including multimedia